pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_1_datasources/2_s3_compatible_storage.md

 [:image-popup:3_storage_data_and_metadata/datasource_config/s3_credentials.png]

-then once you have all of the informations and assuming that you already created your bucket, these are the mandatory fields to get your datasource to work:
+then once you have all of the informations and assuming that you have already created your bucket, these are the mandatory fields to get your datasource to work:

 - **Bucket name**: your amazon S3 created bucket name.
 - **S3 Api key**: the `access key id` that you retrieve as explained above